Zune: Zune software

 The Zune software functions as management software for the device, a full media player application with a library, an interface to the Zune Marketplace, and as a media streaming server.
 Zune Software is used to sync with all devices with Zune functionality, including the Zune devices, Windows Phone 7, and Microsoft Kin.
 Zune devices work exclusively with the Zune software and Marketplace.

 The Zune software organizes the media in its library and allows users to add to the library by ripping from CDs, syncing with a Zune device, and downloading from the Zune Marketplace.
 The Zune software also allows one to organize song metadata.
 It can automatically download album art and metadata tag data for content in the library.

 Any file in one's Collection that has a non-Zune compatible format is automatically transcoded into a compatible format upon syncing the files to a Zune compatible device.
 This feature still works as of the release of Windows 11, however, in Windows 10 and 11 the ability to convert videos, specifically, is broken.

 On the PC, the Zune software streams files to other PCs, the Xbox 360, and other compatible devices.
 The Zune software also connects with the Zune social and keeps track of files swapped with other users.

 The Zune software runs only on 32-bit Windows XP or 32-bit/64-bit, Windows Vista, Windows 7, and Windows 8.
 Windows XP Professional x64 Edition is not supported.

 Zune Software was succeeded by the Windows Phone App as a desktop sync service for Windows Phone 8.
 Windows Phone 7, Kin, and all previous Zune devices will still use the Zune software, which is still available for download on the Windows Phone website.

 Zune Marketplace

 Zune Marketplace successor services

 As of October 16, 2012, all Zune Marketplace products and services have been replaced by Xbox Music, Xbox Music Pass, Xbox Video, and Windows Phone Store.

 The Zune Marketplace was an online store that offered music, podcasts, TV shows, movies, music videos, movie trailers and mobile applications.
 Content can be viewed or purchased on Windows PCs with the Zune software installed, Zune devices, the Xbox 360, the Microsoft Kin phones, or Windows Phone phones.

-It offers a selection of 14 million songs and the Zune Pass music subscription service.
+It offered a selection of 14 million songs and the Zune Pass music subscription service.